ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 chat interface.

 Since we are using `communication_hub` as a middle-man, we can also use markup in our sentences to change the expression of the robot.

-For example, you can use the following markup to change the expression of the robot:
+For example, you can use the following markup to display an happy face:

 ```
-"<set expression(happy)> great to hear from you!
+"<set expression(happy)> I'm the famous emotion mirroring robot!
 My holiday was great <set expression(amazed)>, thank you for asking! <set expression(neutral)>"
 ```

+> **➡️ to go deeper**
+>
+> You can check the online documentation of the [markup language](https://docs.pal-robotics.com/edge/communication/tts_howto#multi-modal-expression-markup-language)
+> used by the `communication_hub` to get the list of available actions and expressions.
+>
-> 💡 unfortunately, `communication_hub`, while available on the Docker image, is
+> Note that `communication_hub`, while available in binary form in the Docker image, is
 > not open-source.
-However, you could also simply manually set the robot's expression
+Alternatively, you can also simply manually set the robot's expression
-> by publishing on the `/robot_face/expression` topic (as we do below!).
+> by publishing on the `/robot_face/expression` topic (as we do below).

 #### Step 3: emotion mimicking game